British Columbia License Plates

 Expo 86

-Having spent most of my summer at Expo, I always assume that everybody is as familiar with it as I. However, for those of you who were not there, the World Exposition was held in Vancouver from May 2 until October 13, 1986.
-Expo's theme was "Transportation and Communication: World in Motion - World in Touch", and coincided with Vancouver's centennial.
+Given the theme of the World Exposition held in Vancouver from May 2 to October 13, 1986, was "Transportation and Communication: World in Motion - World in Touch", and coincided with Vancouver's centennial.

 One of the more interesting sets of plates to emerge from the Fair are those associated with the NWT Pavilion.
 There are, effectively, two different types of plate sets:

-The first are those actually used on official vehicles associated with the Pavilion and which display a single digit, such as the "EXPO 5" plate shown above.
+The first are those actually used on official vehicles associated with the Pavilion and which display a single digit, such as the "EXPO 8" plate shown below.
 The second, more common type are the "EXPO 86" plates which were either produced as samples or souvenirs (I am not sure which).

 UFO-H2O

-Anyone who was a kid during Expo surely remembers the water park with UFO-H2O as the main centerpiece.
+Anyone who was a kid during Expo surely remembers the water park with UFO-H2O as the main centrepiece.

 Although I can't remember anymore, apparently the water park was in a sunken plaza adjacent to the Ontario Pavilion.